infinicam/pypuclib/README.md

 Decoded array is numpy array, so now you can use to imageprocessing package like opencv directory.

-If want to use only resion of interest:
+If you want to use only the region of interest:

   ```python
   x = 0, y = 0, w = 128, h = 128